 String giving the driver used to open the file.
 Refer to File drivers for a list of drivers.

-- name – Name of file (str or unicode), or an instance of
+- name – Name of file (bytes or str), or an instance of